Newt: Thermoregulation

 Thermoregulation, in combination with seasonal acclimation, describes the major mechanisms of how newts, as ectotherms cope with the changing temperatures existing in their environments.
 This regulation is most often achieved through behavioral thermoregulation.
 They are thermoconformers, which means they will acclimate to their surrounding environmental temperatures.
 When there is a large range of environmental temperatures, newts are insensitive to a thermal gradient profile.

 To escape predators, newt larvae have been found to shift their microhabitat to a temperature range that exists outside the predator's preferred temperature range.
 Larvae that are in the metamorphosizing stage tend to prefer warmer temperatures than those in the stage following metamorphosis.
 Therefore, the larvae in this stage will undergo a much more precise thermoregulation process than those in the intermediate stage.

 Reproductive females of the Italian crested newt were shown to regulate their body temperature more precisely and prefer higher temperatures than non-reproductive females and males.

+Spermatogenesis

+The newt is regarded as an ideal vertebrate model for investigating the mechanism(s) controlling the transition from mitosis to meiosis during spermatogenesis.
+In the male newt Cynopa pyrrhogaster, this transition was shown to involve expression of PCNA, a DNA polymerase delta auxiliary protein involved in DNA replication and DNA repair, as well as DMC1 protein, a marker for genetic recombination activity.

 Susceptibility to pollution

 Larvae, with their great number of lamellae in their gills, are more susceptible to pollutants than adults.
-Cadmium, a heavy metal released into the environment from industrial and consumer waste, has been shown to be detrimental to the Italian crested newt even at a concentrations below Italian and European thresholds, by disrupting the activity of the adrenal gland.
+Cadmium, a heavy metal released into the environment from industrial and consumer waste, has been shown to be detrimental to the Italian crested newt even at concentrations below Italian and European thresholds, by disrupting the activity of the adrenal gland.
 In experiments allowing Italian crested newts to be exposed to nonylphenol, an endocrine disruptor common in leakage from sewers, there was a decrease in corticosterone and aldosterone, hormones produced by the adrenal gland and important for stress response.